Guidelines on the Disclosure of Confidential Information in SIMA Proceedings

 Proceedings, Parties and Counsel

-SIMA proceedings include dumping and subsidy investigations, re-investigations and expiry review investigations.
+SIMA proceedings include dumping and subsidy investigations, scope proceedings, anti-circumvention investigations, re-investigations and expiry review investigations.

 Parties to these proceedings can include the Canadian complainant, any domestic or foreign producer, and exporters to Canada or importers into Canada of the goods under investigation.
-Parties can also include an association of domestic or foreign producers, exporters to Canada or importers into Canada of goods under investigation and the government of any country mentioned in the dumping or subsidy complaint.
+Parties can also include an association of domestic or foreign producers, an association of exporters to Canada or importers into Canada of goods under investigation, the government of any country mentioned in the dumping or subsidy complaint, and any trade unions which represent Canadian workers that indicate an interest in participating.

 Counsel includes any person, other than a director, servant or employee of the party, who acts in the proceedings on behalf of the party.
 Counsel is not limited to legal counsel.
 Disclosure of confidential information can only be made to counsel who is acting for a party to the proceedings.
 The CBSA must have evidence of counsel's authority to represent the concerned party in the proceedings.
 To ensure the CBSA has adequate evidence to this effect, the party to the proceedings must provide the CBSA with a letter of authorization indicating that counsel is acting in the proceedings on their behalf.